Extremal graphs for the odd prism: Introduction

 Moreover, for $n\ge 9$, we have the following extremal graphs.

 where $j$ can be chosen as any possible integer satisfying $1\le j\leq i$ and $3 \mid (i-j)$. \end{theorem}

-{\bf Outline of the paper.} The rest of this paper is organized as follows.
+{\bf Outline of the paper.} This paper is organized as follows.
 In Section \ref{sec2}, we shall present some preliminaries, including the Tur\'{a}n-type results on paths, and a deep structure theorem of Simonovits for graphs whose decomposition family contains a linear forest.
 In Section \ref{sec3}, we will give the proof of Theorem \ref{main}.
-In Section \ref{sec4}, in order to determine the $n$-vertex extremal graphs for the triangular prism $C_3 \square P_2$ for every $n\ge 6$, we will provide some lemmas for our purpose.
+In Section \ref{sec4}, in order to determine the $n$-vertex extremal graphs for $C_3^{ \square}$ for every $n\ge 6$, we will provide some lemmas for our purpose.
 Later, the proofs of Theorems \ref{C3} and \ref{EC3} are given in Section \ref{sec5}, respectively.
 Finally, some open problems are proposed in Section \ref{sec6}.